umlaeute/Gem/README.txt

 2) the GemLib-package:
-I don't know, whether it has much sense, to break the core Gem-package (doc/src/bin), but i do know, that the GemLibs should be in a distinct package (just for the sake of downloading)
+Gem supports many 3rd party libraries, bundling all of them seems like a waste of space and might impose legal issues.
+OTOH, it makes it much easier to setup an environment to build Gem (esp. on systems that don't have package managers) GemLibs is a small collections of libraries that can add some capabilities to Gem, which it would lack otherwise (e.g. support for a given image format).
+It is far from complete and most likely outdated, so usually you are better off, if you just install any needed libraries manually.
+Most of these libraries are only needed to build certain plugins.

-the GemLibs have their own version numbering, starting with 1.
+GemLibs have their own version numbering, starting with 1.
 You can get the newest GemLib from the place mentioned above